-Opening up a segment of the west riverfront for long-awaited public access is one step closer to reality for the Conservancy as construction crews transform a former newspaper printing facility property at 1801 W. Jefferson into a 20-acre green oasis.
+Opening up a segment of the west riverfront for long-awaited public access is now a reality with the transformation of a former newspaper printing facility property at 1801 W. Jefferson into a 20-acre green oasis.

 The Conservancy purchased the property from the Detroit Free Press in 2007.